Wankhede Stadium

 The stadium is situated near Marine Drive in the Churchgate neighbourhood.
-Several old cricket clubs are near the stadium, including Hindu Gymkhana, Parsi Gymkhana and Cricket Club of India (CCI).
+Several old cricket clubs are near the stadium, including Hindu Gymkhana, Parsi Gymkhana and The Cricket Club of India (CCI).

 The stadium has been host to numerous high-profile cricket matches in the past, most notably the 2011 Cricket World Cup Final, in which India defeated Sri Lanka and became the first country to win the Cricket World Cup on home soil.
 It hosted the last match of Sachin Tendulkar's international career.

 History

 Previous stadiums

 Mumbai has seen Test matches played at three different grounds.
 The Mumbai Gymkhana ground hosted the first-ever Test in India, in 1933–34 against England.
 After World War II, the Cricket Club of India's (CCI) Brabourne Stadium – the second ground of the city – was used for 17 Tests.

 Construction

 Wankhede Stadium was built after disputes between the CCI, which owns Brabourne Stadium, and the Mumbai Cricket Association (MCA) over the allocation of tickets for cricket matches.
 This became severe after the Test between India and England in 1973.
 At the initiative of S. K. Wankhede, a politician and the secretary of the Mumbai Cricket Association, BCA built the new stadium in South Mumbai near the Churchgate station by appointing Shashi Prabhu & Associates as their architects and B.E.
 Billimoria & Co as the contractors.
 It was named after Wankhede in 1974.
 It was built in approximately 13 months and opened in time for the final Test between India and the West Indies in 1975.
 Since then, Wankhede Stadium has been the main cricketing venue in the city.

 Wankhede Stadium staged its first Test in the 1974–75 season when the West Indies toured India; India lost by 201 runs.
 The Test also featured a crowd disturbance after a fan who rushed onto the ground to greet West Indies player Clive Lloyd was treated roughly by the police.
 India's first victory at the stadium was against New Zealand two seasons later.
 The stadium has been a witness to great innings like Sunil Gavaskar's 205 against the West Indies and Alvin Kallicharan's 187 in the same game in the 1978–79 series and all-round heroics like Ian Botham's century and thirteen wickets in the Jubilee Test in 1979–80, which England won by ten wickets.
 The highest score by an Indian at the Wankhede Stadium is Virat Kohli's 235 against England in 2016–17.
 Incidentally Ravi Shastri's six sixes in an over off Baroda's Tilak Raj in Ranji Trophy, en route to the fastest double-hundred in first-class cricket were recorded on this ground in 1984–85.
 His unbeaten 200 in 113 minutes off 123 balls with 13 fours and 13 sixes at this ground is the fastest double century in first-class cricket since the 2017–18 season when Shafiqullah Shafaq scored a double century in 89 balls.